WendyKKelly/ExplicitChristian/_posts/orphaned-believer.md

   url: '/assets/blog/orphaned-believer/cover.jpg'
 ---

 I've been following Sara Billups.
 At this point, I feel like I would follow her to the ends of the earth.
 She is lovely.
 And, I just realized, it looks like she started her blog at the same time that I started this one...: ["Why I'm an Orphaned Believer.
-And Maybe you are, Too."](https://www.sarabillups.com/journal/define-orphaned-believers).
+And Maybe you are, Too."](https://www.sarabillups.com/journal/define-orphaned-believers)

 Saying you are Christian these days not only makes you decidedly the opposite of hip :) it also, and more seriously, oftentimes can trigger trauma in the person you are speaking to.

-Here's the thing: "Christians" have done heinous things in the name of Christ over the past mellenia but Christ is still Christ.
+Here's the thing: "Christians" have done heinous things in the name of Christ over the past millenia but Christ is still Christ.

 I have sat with that for decades, staying a pretty consistent Jesus Freak at home but not wanting to induce trauma by professing my faith outside my home over the past years (the full story is more complicated but this gist is true).